bsanser/quarantine-web/README.md

+The app is already deployed to production here: https://quarantine-web.herokuapp.com/home (if it seems not to be working is just because heroku's servers go into sleep mode after a certain period of no use - just try it again :) ).

+To start the development server in the local environment: ```npm start```

 This project has been created with Create React App.
-It is the front-end side of the quarantine app, an web-app made with the MERN stack.
+This repo contains the client side of the quarantine app, a web-app made with the MERN stack.
+Here is the api repo: https://github.com/bsanser/quarantine-api.

 The web app is an events app but with the particularity that all events need to be free and online.

-The app is already deployed to production here: https://quarantine-web.herokuapp.com/home

-To start the development server in the local environment: ```npm start```

 ### Why this app? ###